Tolgahan20/Bmi-Program-With-User-Interface/README.md

 ## **INSTRUCTIONS TO USE THE PROGRAM**

-1. Download the repository and open with your favorite IDE.
+1. Download the repository and open it with your favorite IDE.
 2. Open `bmi_main.py` and run the program.
 3. Enter your height in terms of meters.
 4. Enter your weight in terms of kilograms.